Zugz0Wang/Competitive-Programming-Playground/README.md

 - Refined from solution; 20230712

 I have considered a similar question about determining the winner of a small game.
 Maintaining a list of degrees to help check which state can be fully determined is very helpful for determining which state should be in-queued.

 ---

+## Leetcode.808.
+Soup Servings

+- Learned from solution (the 4600); 20230729

+Top-down dynamic programming solves this problem.
+At first, I thought using DP to solve this problem was impossible because of the problem size.

+---